Skip to main content

 From the beaches of Narragansett Bay to the small-town charm of historic Newport, Rhode Island's compact size doesn't diminish its abundance of scenic routes and vibrant destinations.
 With over 12,000 miles of roadways traversing from coastal vistas to bustling city streets, Rhode Islanders have a multitude of places to explore.

 Amica offers customized Rhode Island auto insurance quotes that allow you to tailor your coverage with comprehensive protection backed by personalized service.
 Don't settle for a one-size-fits-all approach when it comes to protecting yourself and your family on the road.
-Instead, take the time to get a customized quote that meets your unique coverage needs.
+With YourPlan, there’s a range of options that can be tailored to meet your unique needs.

 Rhode Island auto insurance minimums